-- Chemistry/Trace Laboratory: Students learn to quantitatively and qualitatively characterize materials such as controlled substances, ignitable liquids, hairs, fibers and other solid state materials via the use of GC/MS, LC/MS-MS, FTIR, UV-Vis spectrophotometry and microscopy.
+- Chemistry and Toxicology Laboratories: Students learn to quantitatively and qualitatively characterize materials such as controlled substances, ignitable liquids, hairs, fibers and other solid state materials via the use of GC/MS, LC/MS-MS, FTIR, UV-Vis spectrophotometry and microscopy.

 - Biology and Dark Room Laboratories: Students practice general evidence examination and documentation including the use of alternate light sources and comparison quality photography.
 They learn biological screening using wet-chemical techniques, immunoassays and microscopy.
 Advanced technologies such as cell detection via fluorescence are also introduced.